 Enter the name you prefer in the name generator tool.
 The tool will cross-check it with the domain name database and check if your domain name is available.

 Now, you have to sign up for a Shopify account.
-Navigate to Shopify → Start free trial.
+Navigate to Shopify → Start a free trial.

 Enter your email address and password.
-While mentioning the store name, make sure you use the same name that you used as your domain name.
+While mentioning the Shopify store name, make sure you use the same name that you used as your domain name.